$\gamma$-weakly $\theta$-up-concavity: A Unified Framework for Non-Convex Optimization Beyond DR-Submodular and OSS Functions: Introduction

-We instantiate our framework for $\gamma$-weakly $(p,\sigma)$-up-concave objectives and derive explicit approximation guarantees for both offline optimization and online learning.
-In particular, for matroid constraint sets, we show that maximizing such functions over the associated independence polytope admits approximation coefficient $1-\exp\!\Big(-\frac{\gamma}{\sigma+1}\Big)$ for $p=1$, which recovers the optimal bound for DR-submodular maximization and strictly improves the best known coefficient for OSS objectives \cite{ghadiri2025beyond,zhang2024online}.
-Unlike prior work, our guarantees do not require third-order smoothness assumptions and extend to a significantly broader class of monotone non-concave functions.
+We show that every $\gamma$-weakly $\theta$-up-concave function is upper-linearizable, yielding explicit approximation coefficients that depend only on the curvature parameters and the geometry of the feasible region.
+Furthermore, for specific case of $\gamma$-weakly $(p,\sigma)$-up-concave objectives, we derive explicit approximation guarantees for both offline optimization and online learning.
+In particular, for matroid constraint sets, we show that maximizing such functions over the associated independence polytope admits approximation coefficient $1-\exp\!\Big(-\frac{\gamma}{2^\sigma (\sigma+1)}\Big)$ for $p=1$, which recovers the optimal bound for DR-submodular maximization and strictly improves the best known coefficient for OSS objectives~\cite{ghadiri2025beyond,zhang2024online}.

 Finally, since we establish that $\gamma$-weakly $\theta$-up-concave functions are upper-linearizable, a broad range of algorithmic guarantees follow immediately from the general framework of~\cite{pedramfar2024linear}.
 In particular, their reductions imply that offline sample-complexity bounds, as well as static, dynamic, and adaptive regret guarantees in online optimization, can be obtained directly from the corresponding results for linear objectives.
 Moreover, the same framework applies across multiple feedback models, including first-order and zeroth-order oracles, bandit and semi-bandit feedback.
 This allows us to transfer a wide spectrum of algorithmic results for linear optimization to the broad family of monotone non-concave objectives studied in this work.